bosslee/This-is-Bosslee/README.md

 I am taking this opportunity to do a digital reboot.
 Starting everything fresh and leaving the old baggage behind.

 - "This is Bosslee" has been the place I been logging down my life and ideas.
 - The first post "How to blog" was created on 2006-10-03.
 14 years ago.
-I cannot imagine how times flies.
+I cannot imagine how time flies.
 - Throughout the years, I wrote a lot of nonsense.
 Looking book, they bring a lot of laughters

 I always think that I know what I want and I am focus.
 But this is not true.
 I am like a headless chicken running around.